Skip to main content

 Also true is the fact of listening well to the words spoken.
 We should not assume we know what was meant.
 Especially if we were hurt.
 There is a high chance, depending on culture, personality, and wounded hearts, that your words might be twisted, not taken well, and sometimes a person might hear criticism or judgement from something you innocently said, possibly they have the prickles and are defensive.
 Flipside, when it's your turn to be prickly and defensive, stop and think what words might better take the heat off the situation.
 Beg for God's ways and words to be the ones that find their way to the surface.

 Humble and kind.
-That is what should creap into all conversations.
+That is what should creep into all conversations.
 I am learning slowly, but have not yet won completely.
 While I remain on this earth I expect trial and error and never ending need of Jesus to show me more about words and how I should use them amongst our very real world of humanly behaving humans saved and unsaved.

 Comments